KrailOrg/krail/docs/tutorial06.md

 #Summary

 - We have loaded an ini file
-- we have modified the values in one ini file with those from another
+- we have demonstrated the principle of overriding the the values in one ini file with those from another
 - We have demonstrated ensuring an early fail if a file is missing
+- We have demonstrate making the presence of an ini file optional

 Apache Commons Configuration supports much more than just ini files, and can support [variety of sources](https://commons.apache.org/proper/commons-configuration/userguide_v1.10/overview.html#Configuration_Sources) - Krail will just accept anything that Apache Commons Configuration provides